mikakorkiakoski/TheAmazingPortfolio/README.md

 ![js4.2](reviewImages/js4.2.png)

 ### 5/5 Consistent use of Object-Oriented JavaScript principles.
 As i said i use 'Typed' object as a constructor.
+I got this object from library shown in the end of index.html file.
 Another instances of object-oriented programming principles that are being used are var tablinks and var tabcontents that are using HTMLCollection to return elements with the specified class name.
 Also there is HTMLDivElement objects being used when i want to access and modify the styles and properties of DOM elements, such as
 ScrollToTopButton.style.display = "block";

 ### Asynchronous Operations